OSpyropoulos/wikiads-web-app/README.md

-## Silver Chances Web App
+## Silver Chance Web App

-Welcome to Silver Chances - your go-to platform for exploring classified ads tailored to your preferences.
-Powered by the WikiAds Web API, Silver Chances provides an intuitive interface for browsing through various categories of ads, marking favorites, and accessing them conveniently.
+Welcome to Silver Chance - your go-to platform for exploring classified ads tailored to your preferences.
+Powered by the WikiAds Web API, Silver Chance provides an intuitive interface for browsing through various categories of ads, marking favorites, and accessing them conveniently.

-***P.S: We have nothing to do with Golden Chances (Χρυσή Ευκαιρία)***
+***P.S: We have nothing to do with Golden Chance (Χρυσή Ευκαιρία)***

 ### Features: